theKashey/proxyquire/README.md

 - Cos live is not standing....
 + New function .noUnusedStubs().
 Will throw error is any stub is unused by any reason.
 For example you did mistake in stub name.
 + New function .setNameResolver(resolverFunction).
+Now you can match stubs overs requires, not proxyquire.
++ New function .onlyForProjectFiles().
+Now proxyquire will not wipe node_modules.
++ Documentation on IDE level, not readme.

-Now you can match stubs overs requires, not proxyquire. resolverFunction(stubs, requestedFileName, sourceModuleFileName) and returns object with used `key` and `stub`.
+ (PS:resolverFunction(stubs, requestedFileName, sourceModuleFileName) and returns object with used `key` and `stub`)

+Most usable form of this `better` proxyquire is [proxyquire-webpack-alias](https://github.com/theKashey/proxyquire-webpack-alias).
+It is impossible to achieve same with original one.

 # Features